JvThunder/PEMS08-Traffic-Flow-Forecasting/README.md

 ## Methodology
-To predict the time-series data, we used Neural Network from Keras library.
+To predict the time series, we used Neural Network from Keras library.
 Our model mainly utilizes the `LSTM` layer, due to its capability to remember information from earlier timesteps and gain information from their relation.
 In addition to `LSTM`, we also used the standard `Dense` layer, as well as `Dropout` layer to introduce noise to the model and reduce the chance of overfitting.

 Here is the details of the model (arranged from input to output):
 | Layer Type  | Input Shape | Output Shape|